Biography and education

 As an Associate Professor of Instruction in the College of Education at Texas State University, I have the privilege of teaching and designing courses in Adult, Professional, and Community Education (APCE); Human Resource Development (HRD); and Integrated Studies (INTS).
 My work centers on career development, adult learning, and lifelong education, with a commitment to helping students connect their academic experiences to both their professional goals and personal growth.

-I enjoy connecting with colleagues and professionals who share interests in education, adult learning, leadership development, and emerging technologies, and I’m always open to meaningful conversations and collaborative opportunities.
+I enjoy connecting with colleagues and professionals who share a passion for education and adult learning and welcome meaningful conversations and opportunities for collaboration.

 Teaching Interests